East Coast

 Crater of the Diamonds State Park

-After removing the majority of the dirt, you can wash your remaining pebbles looking for gemstones.
+After removing most of the dirt, you can wash your remaining pebbles, looking for gemstones.
 Photo Credit: Catherine Parker

 Our Experience at Crater of Diamonds State Park

-With a little knowledge and absolutely no technique, we hit the 37-acre plowed field.
-Just a heads up, it’s dirty so leave the cute sandals in the car.
+With little knowledge and absolutely no technique, we hit the 37-acre plowed field.
+Just a heads up: It’s dirty, so leave the cute sandals in the car.

 We dug for an hour before we were hot and sweaty.
-Next we took our bucket of treasure-ladden dirt to the covered pavilion to wash our soil through a fine screen.
-This was a bit tedious but the thrill of discovering the next big diamond pushed me forward.
+Next, we took our bucket of treasure-laden dirt to the covered pavilion to wash our soil through a fine screen.
+This was a bit tedious, but the thrill of discovering the next big diamond pushed me forward.
 My kids disappeared and splashed in the water trough instead.
-So I mentally claimed all the diamonds in my dirt.
+So, I mentally claimed all the diamonds in my dirt.

-With a handful of shiny rocks, I headed to the Diamond Discovery Center feeling lucky for its free diamond identification.
-After waiting in line for the next available gemologist, I handed over my collection.
+I headed to the Diamond Discovery Center with a handful of shiny rocks, feeling lucky for its free diamond identification.
+After waiting for the next available gemologist, I handed over my collection.

-I had a fine collection of quartz along with some minerals I don’t remember the name of, mainly shiny, tiny rocks.
-After spending a couple of hours working in the dirt, I bought the 50¢ glass vial for my treasures .
+I had a fine collection of quartz and some minerals I don’t remember the names of, mainly shiny, tiny rocks.
+After spending a few hours working in the dirt, I bought the 50¢ glass vials for my treasures.

 But don’t let that discourage you.
-I didn’t strike it rich but it’s a fun day and you will learn about geology and mining.
-Afterwards you can splash at the water park next door.
+I didn’t strike it rich, but it’s a fun day, and you will learn about geology and mining.
+Afterward, you can splash at the water park next door.

 Diamond Springs Water Park

 If you visit during the summer, you can splash in the Diamond Springs Water Park.
-It’s a nearly 4,200-square food wading pool with a mining theme.
-Super cute and refresing for little kids though lacks features for bigger kids.
+It’s a nearly 4,200-square-foot food wading pool with a mining theme.
+It’s super cute and refreshing for little kids, though it lacks features for bigger kids.

 Open daily from Memorial Day to mid-August and weekends only until Labor Day.
 Hours are 11 a.m. to 5 p.m.
-Admission is $10 for those over 42 inches tall and $6 for those under 42 inches.
-Babies under 2 are free and chaperones (non-swimmers) are $2.
+Admission is $12 for those over 42 inches tall and $10 for those under 42 inches.
+Babies under 2 are free, and chaperones (non-swimmers) are $3.

 Crater of the Diamonds State Park Camping